-Te Whanganui-a-Tara – Aotearoa has become the first country in the world to introduce a law that requires the financial sector to disclose the impacts of climate change on their business.
+Te Whanganui a Tara – Aotearoa has become the first country in the world to introduce a law that requires the financial sector to disclose the impacts of climate change on their business.

 The government says it is important that every part of New Zealand’s economy is helping cut emissions and transition to a low carbon future.
 New legislation ensures financial organisations disclose and ultimately take action against climate-related risks and opportunities.